-Care of pupils is central to the work we do at St James’ because each one is a unique person of God and worthy of respect.
+Care of children is central to the work we do at St James’ because each one is a unique person of God and worthy of respect.

 Every child joining St James’ becomes part of a tutor group.
-The Form Tutor will have an overview of the child’s general academic progress, and guide and monitor their spiritual and social welfare.
-The Form Tutor should be your first point of contact and will be able to deal with the majority of your questions and concerns.
+The Form Tutor will have an overview of the child’s academic progress, spiritual and social welfare.
+The Form Tutor will be your first point of contact and will be able to deal with the majority of your questions and concerns.

-Our Emmaus and Pastoral Manager have non-teaching roles and are based in the Pastoral office.
-They work closely with children throughout the school offering advice and support both in curricular and extra-curricular time.
-In addition to this we also have a Mental Health and Well-being Officer who is a trained counsellor that meets with specific children who need additional support for their mental health and well-being.
-Please contact the Pastoral office as soon as possible if you have any concerns.
+Our Emmaus Manager and Pastoral Managers have non-teaching roles and are based in our Pastoral office, Emmaus.
+Pastoral support provides the link in the educational chain between home and school as they work closely with children throughout the school offering advice and support both in curricular and extracurricular time.
+In addition to this we also have a Safeguarding and Mental Health Coordinator who meets with specific children who need additional support for their mental health and wellbeing.

-We also have a member of the teaching staff, Miss Bickerton, who has the position of Special Educational Needs Co-ordinator (SENCO) and this teacher supervises our provision throughout the school and with external support agencies including the “learning support service”.
+Our Special Educational Needs Co-Ordinator (SENCO) supervises our provision throughout the school with the support from external agencies including the Learning Support Service (LSS) from the Local Authority and other external support agencies.
 St James’ is designed to accommodate children with physical impairments and accordingly the school has no stairs and all areas of the school are accessible by wheelchair users.

 At St James’ we value the home school partnership and look forward to working closely together to ensure that your child succeeds.

 Emmaus Manager, who may direct your enquiry to the most appropriate person

 Pastoral Manager, who can support with any pastoral concerns you may have

 Safeguarding and Mental Health Coordinator, who will support with any safeguarding, wellbeing or mental health concerns